thomaxxl/safrs/README.md

 ## Overview

 SAFRS is an acronym for **S**ql**A**lchemy **F**lask-**R**estful **S**wagger.
 The purpose of this framework is to help create a self-documenting JSON API for sqlalchemy database objects and relationships.
 These objects can be serialized to JSON and can be created, retrieved, updated and deleted through the JSON API.
-Optionally, custom resource object methods can be exposed and invoked using JSON HTTP.
+Optionally, custom resource object methods can be exposed and invoked using JSON.
 Class and method descriptions and examples can be provided in yaml syntax in the code comments.
 The description is parsed and shown in the swagger web interface.

-The result is an easy-to-use [json-api](jsonapi.org) and [swagger](https://swagger.io/) compliant API specification.
+The result is an easy-to-use [JSON:API](jsonapi.org) and [swagger/OpenAPI](https://swagger.io/) compliant API specification.

 A __live [DEMO](http://thomaxxl.pythonanywhere.com) is available__, implementing the [relationship example](examples/demo_relationship.py).

 ## Installation

-The usual:
+SAFRS can be installed as a pip package or by downloading the latest version from github, for example:

 ```bash
 git clone https://github.com/thomaxxl/safrs